declare-lab/declare-lab.github.io/_pages/people.md

 sarthak:
   - image_path: /assets/images/people/sarthak.jpg
-    excerpt: "**Sarthak Bhagat** is a research assistant at the DeCLaRe Lab in Singapore University of Technology and Design advised by Dr. Soujanya Poria.
+    excerpt: "**Sarthak Bhagat** is a research assistant at the DeCLaRe Lab in Singapore University of Technology and Design.
 He recently graduated from IIIT Delhi with Honors and his research interests include Computer Vision and Representation Learning."

 shagun:
   - image_path: /assets/images/people/shagun.jpg
-    excerpt: "**Shagun Uppal** is a research assistant at the DeCLaRe Lab in Singapore University of Technology and Design advised by Dr. Soujanya Poria.
+    excerpt: "**Shagun Uppal** is a research assistant at the DeCLaRe Lab in Singapore University of Technology and Design.
 She graduated with B.Tech in CSE from IIIT Delhi (2020) and her main research interests revolve around representation learning and visual-question answering and self-supervised methods. "

 deepanway:
   - image_path: /assets/images/people/deepanway.jpeg
-    excerpt: "**Deepanway Ghosal** is currently a Ph.D. student at the DeCLaRe Lab in Singapore University of Technology and Design advised by Dr. Soujanya Poria.
+    excerpt: "**Deepanway Ghosal** is currently a Ph.D. student at the DeCLaRe Lab in Singapore University of Technology and Design.
 His research interest is in the areas of graph neural networks and commonsense reasoning for natural language processing."
     url: "https://deepanwayx.github.io/"
     btn_label: "Read More"
     btn_class: "btn btn--primary btn--small"

 hui:
   - image_path: /assets/images/people/hui_chen.jpg
-    excerpt: "**Hui Chen** is currently a Ph.D. student advised by Dr. Soujanya Poria at the DeCLaRe Lab in Singapore University of Technology and Design since January 2019.
+    excerpt: "**Hui Chen** is currently a Ph.D. student at the DeCLaRe Lab in Singapore University of Technology and Design since January 2019.
 Before that, she obtained her B.Eng degree in Computer Science and Technology from Zhejiang University, China.
 Her research interests include natural language processing and multimodal analysis."
     url: "https://chchenhui.github.io/"
     btn_label: "Read More"
     btn_class: "btn btn--primary btn--small"